Nagu whisky distillery from Turku archipelagoJuly 27, 2020

-Ailsa Bay single malts come from Girvan distillery, which is famous for its grain whisky.
-The distillery is located in Lowlands and it was built in 1963 under the direction of William Grant’s great grandson Charles Gordon.
+Ailsa Bay single malts come from Ailsa Bay distillery, based in the same industrial location as Girvan distillery, which is famous for its grain whisky.
+Located in Lowlands, legendary Girvan was built in 1963 under the direction of William Grant’s great grandson Charles Gordon.
+Ailsa Bay was established in 2007.

 This 1.2 Release called Ailsa Bay Sweet Smoke is their second single malt release and like the name suggests, it’s sweeter than the first release.
 The sweetness level has been increased from 11 SPPM (sweetness parts per million) to 19 SPPM.
 A criteria by the way, that’s been defined by their master blender Brian Kinsman who created Ailsa Bay single malts with his team.